-- Democratic Member Control—Cooperatives are democratic organizations controlled by their members, who actively participate in setting policies and making decisions.
+Co-ops are democratic organizations controlled by their members, who actively participate in setting policies and making decisions.
 Men and women serving as elected representatives are accountable to the membership.
-In primary co-operatives members have equal voting rights (one member, one vote) and co-operatives at other levels are also organized in a democratic manner.
+Members have equal voting rights (one member, one vote).

-- Members’ Economic Participation—Members contribute equitably to, and democratically control, the capital of their cooperative.
-At least part of that capital is usually the common property of the co-operative.
-Members usually receive limited compensation, if any, on capital subscribed as a condition of membership.
-Members allocate surpluses for any or all of the following purposes: developing their co-operative, possibly by setting up reserves, part of which at least would be indivisible; benefiting members in proportion to their transactions with the co-operative; and supporting other activities approved by the membership.
+Members contribute equitably to – and democratically control – the capital of their cooperative.
+At least part of that capital is usually the common property of the co-op.
+Members receive limited compensation, through capital credits, on a cycle determined by each board of directors.
+Members allocate these capital reserves (through margins) until distribution for any or all of the following purposes: developing their co-op, benefiting members in proportion to their transactions with the co-operative; and supporting other activities approved by the membership.

-- Autonomy and Independence—Cooperatives are autonomous, self-help organizations controlled by their members.
-If they enter into agreements with other organizations, including governments, or raise capital from external sources, they do so on terms that ensure democratic control by their members and maintain their co-operative autonomy.
+Co-ops are autonomous, self-help organizations controlled by their members.
+If they enter into agreements with other organizations, including governments, or raise capital from external sources, they do so on terms that ensure democratic control by their members and maintain their cooperative autonomy.

-- Education, Training, and Information—Cooperatives provide education and training for their members, elected representatives, managers, and employees so they can contribute effectively to the development of their cooperatives.
-They inform the general public—particularly young people and opinion leaders—about the nature and benefits of co-operation.
+Co-ops provide education and training for their members, elected representatives, managers, and employees so they can contribute effectively to the development of their organizations.
+They inform the general public—particularly young people and opinion leaders—about the nature and benefits of cooperation.

-- Concern for Community—While focusing on member needs, cooperatives work for the sustainable development of their communities through policies approved by their members.
+While focusing on member needs, cooperatives work for the sustainable development of their communities.